sammurcio-ahead/iot-hub-c-m0wifi-getstartedkit/README.md

 - There should now be a green LED on your Feather M0 WiFi.
 Re-select the COM port if necessary, and then open the Serial Monitor.
 After 15 seconds you should see a measurements update.
 - Data is now being sent off at regular intervals to Microsoft Azure.
 When it detects something out of range, you will see the LED you’ve set up turn from green to red!
+- You can click the green button (labeled "Turn on") and the red button (labeled "Turn off") in the application to toggle the green and red LEDs in your kit.

 Head back to your Node application and you will have a fully functional command center, complete with a history of sensor data, alerts that display when the temperature got outside a certain range, and commands that you can send to your device remotely.